Tesnusocaris

-Tesnusocaris goldichi is an extinct species of remipedian crustacean that lived in the Pennsylvanian period, one of the two representatives of the extinct remipedian order Enantiopoda.
-Its fossil is from the Lower Pennsylvanian (Paleozoic, Carboniferous) Tesnus formation, Texas.
+Tesnusocaris is an extinct, monospecific genus of remipedian crustaceans that lived in the Pennsylvanian period, one of the two representatives of the extinct remipedian order Enantiopoda.
+It is known from a fossil discovered in the Lower Pennsylvanian (Paleozoic, Carboniferous) Tesnus Formation of Texas.
 The other known enantiopod remipedian is Cryptocaris hootchi of the Mazon Creek fauna.

+The type and only species is Tesnusocaris goldichi.